simonryrie/fac-ws_ai_assisted_development/README.md

 - Evolved standards documented in `CLAUDE.md`
 - Clear architectural decisions

+#### Common Pitfalls

+AI code generators often struggle with:
+- Anything to do with setting up projects, installing dependencies
+- Being too ambitious, agreeing to everything
+- Staying inside the scope when working on a task
+- Using outdated tech stack, outdated versions of dependencies

 **Remember**: You're the human-in-the-loop.
 Guide the AI, don't just accept its output.